nikita-skobov/local-badges/CONTRIBUTING.md

 Thank you for considering contributing to local-badges.

-The following document should outline the process of contributing to this project, whether you are adding features, filing bug reports, or improving documentation.
+The following document should outline the process of contributing to this project.
+Whether you are adding features, filing bug reports, or improving documentation, all relevant information should be contained below.
+If you believe there are errors in this document please follow the improving documentation section below.

 How you can contribute:
   * [Reporting Bugs](#reporting-bugs)